 If you’re not sure which browser to use, install Chrome now.

 Firefox comes in a close second — a very close second.
 Mozilla takes real strides to make its browser a truly modern way to surf from site to site, thanks to efforts like its upgrade to Firefox Quantum and the virtual reality-focused alternative, Firefox Reality.
 It wasn’t too long ago that Mozilla rebuilt the familiar old standby browser’s interface, offering a cleaner, more modern take on what a web browser should be, and even introduced a password-free browsing experience.

 The changes weren’t just skin deep, however: There’s some impressive engineering going on behind the scenes.
 Firefox Quantum is designed to leverage multi-core processors in ways that its competitors just aren’t doing.
 It’s not going to make a huge difference in your day-to-day browsing, but the Mozilla Corporation hopes this design will give it an edge moving forward.
 By engineering for the future now, Firefox Quantum is in a better position to take advantage of quicker and quicker processors as they emerge year after year.

-More recent updates include better privacy protections with anti-tracker support, improved password syncing across devices, improved readability, and integrated breach alerts, and a Protections Dashboard that provides a summary of how Firefox protects your privacy behind the scenes while browsing.
+More recent updates include better privacy protections with anti-tracker support, improved password syncing across devices, improved readability, integrated breach alerts, and a Protections Dashboard that provides a summary of how Firefox protects your privacy behind the scenes while browsing.
 WebRender improves the graphics performance on Windows PCs with Intel and AMD CPUs.